vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/overview.md

                     ],
                     "documentIndex": 0,
                     "corpusKey": {
-                        "customerId": 0,
-                        "corpusId": 3,
-                        "semantics": 0,
-                        "dimList": [],
-                        "metadataFilter": ""
+                        ...
                     },
                     "resultOffset": 37,
                     "resultLength": 187
                 },
                 {
-                    "text": "The photon drive gave a sickly judder and cut out again. said Arthur.  \n\"Hey, didja hear that?\" %START_SNIPPET%muttered Zaphod as he leapt now for the \nmanual controls of the Infinite Improbability Drive, \"the monkey \nspoke!\"%END_SNIPPET% The Improbability Drive gave two small whines and then also cut \nout. \"Pure history, man,\" said Zaphod, kicking the Improbability Drive, \n\"a talking monkey!\"", "score": 0.7908053398132324,
+                    "text": "The photon drive gave a sickly judder and cut out again. said Arthur.  \n\"Hey, didja hear that?\" muttered Zaphod as he leapt now for the \nmanual controls of the Infinite Improbability Drive, \"the monkey \nspoke!\" The Improbability Drive gave two small whines and then also cut \nout. \"Pure history, man,\" said Zaphod, kicking the Improbability Drive, \n\"a talking monkey!\"", "score": 0.7908053398132324,
                     "metadataList": [
                         {